TransferWare/plsdbug/README.md

 with the pom.xml file from the project root and schema ORACLE_TOOLS as the owner
 2. execute `src/sql/install.sql` connected as the owner using SQL*Plus, SQLcl or SQL Developer

-The advantage of the first method is that you the installation is tracked and that you can upgrade later on.
+The advantage of the first method is that your installation is tracked and that you can upgrade later on.

 ## INSTALL FROM SOURCE